ochairo/dotfiles/README.md

 # dotfiles CLI

-Basic setup CLI for macOS
+This is a dotfiles-CLI for clean install.

 ## Getting Started